typestack/routing-controllers/README.md

     import "reflect-metadata";
     ```

-3. ES6 features are used, so you are using old versions of node.js you may need to install a
+3. ES6 features are used, so you are using old version of node.js you may need to install a
  [es6-shim](https://github.com/paulmillr/es6-shim) too:

     `npm install es6-shim --save`